JaydenGrubb1/maiOS/README.md

 # maiOS
-Project is on pause for now until completion of embedded systems course and other less ambitous projects.
 ## Why
 This project exists for the sole purpose of learning about low-level programming and the fundamentals of operating systems.
 This project was ultimately inspired by the [SerenityOS](https://github.com/SerenityOS/serenity) project but will be much less grand in scale.
 ## Goals